mudd-makerspace/mudd-makerspace.github.io/source/docs/policies.md

 * Personal protective equipment is stored throughout the makerspace.
 Safety glasses are located on the front shelving unit, and near the computer and sewing machine.
 * A face shield is found on the front shelving unit.
 * Hearing protection ear muffs (not the fuzzy kind) are located on the front shelving unit.
 Use them as appropriate, and whenever anyone in the space is using a power tool.
+* Latex gloves are available for using epoxies, wood stain, and other messy things.
+Do not wear gloves when using power tools.

 ### Power Tools